bkoz/elk-demo/README.md

 -> The ```hosts``` variable should be set to the external ElasticSearch route defined in OpenShift.

-Now run LogStash to upload the cars data into elastic search.
+Now run LogStash to upload the cars data into ElasticSearch.
 This could take several minutes.

 ```
 bin/logstash -f logstash-load-csv.conf > /dev/null 2>&1 &